-A month before they are due to go on sale, researchers asked 251 students if they were planning to buy a daffodil and if so, how many they would purchase.
-Three days after the event, the same students were again surveyed in order to find out how many in reality they actually brought.
+A month before they were due to go on sale, researchers asked 251 students if they were planning to buy a daffodil and, if so, how many they would purchase.
+Three days after the event, the same students were again surveyed in order to find out how many they actually bought.

 the main findings

 Students were almost twice as likely to predict that they would buy a daffodil compared to their actually buying one.
-In reality, this gap may even be bigger when you consider that the act of predicting your future behaviour in a study may lead to that behaviour being even more likely to occur due to a desire to confirm your earlier prediction.
+In reality, this gap may even be bigger when you consider that predicting your future behaviour in a study may lead to that behaviour being even more likely to occur, due to a desire to confirm your earlier prediction.